ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 ```

 # AppContext trick
-`applicationContext` could be static.
-In this way, your `Database`, `DAO`, `NetService` and some other tools could be
-also static, of which the profit is much more considerable than the additional resource memory.

-In your basic module:
+Design as below in your basic module:
 {{< codeImg appContext.png >}}
 <br>
-Declare your application name which may need to begin with the package name.
+Don't forget to declare your application name which may need to begin with the package name.
 {{< codeImg appInManifest.png >}}

+In this way, your `Database`, `DAO`, `NetService` and some other tools could be
+also static, of which the profit is much more considerable than the additional resource memory.

 # Companion extension trick
 Declare static `AppDatabase.INSTANCE` based on `AppContext` and `retrofit` first, then `DAO` and `Service`